ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This contains a pointer to the public specification for the item.

 This Registry has been initially populated by the values in {{params}}.
-The Reference column for all of these entries refers to sections of this document .
+The Reference column for all of these entries refers to sections of this document.

 ## ACE Groupcomm Key Registry {#iana-key}